- Instructions for Form 706-A - Introductory Material

 The qualified heir causes a taxable event by disposing of any interest in the specially valued property or ceasing to use the specially valued property for its qualified use if:

 The disposition or cessation was within 10 years after the decedent's death.
-(But see Two-Year Grace Period—Commencement Date on page 3.)
+(But see Two-Year Grace Period—Commencement Date, later.)

 Only one additional estate tax will be imposed with respect to any one part of specially valued property.
 For example, if additional estate tax is imposed for early cessation of a qualified use, a second additional estate tax will not be imposed for a subsequent early disposition of the same part of the specially valued property.